In-depth

 Evidence from the Nissan Leaf shows that battery health is correlated with the car’s resale value.

-As stated previously, the Leaf is an extreme example.
-A Leaf with a battery State of Health (SoH) of 70% is worth less than a car with 87% SoH.
+A Leaf with a battery State of Health (SoH) of 70% is worth less than a car with an SoH of 87%.

 Right now, New Zealand lacks an independent nationwide battery certification process.